payapprojects/thaienglishcorpus/README.md

-The python files will create the output fils in a folder called corpus_files.
-At present the html folder and the correct folder have limited the files to 1000 and therefore fall sort of the neccessary files.
+The python files will create the output files in a folder called corpus_files.
+At present the html folder and the correct folder are incomplete as they are limited on githib to 1000.
+If you wish to run the programs then run the controller after puting all the html files and correct files in the html_files folder and the correct_files folder.
-The corpus will be added shortly
+As the corpus will be 20,000 once the final files are evaluated the corpus is not presently complete at the time of the final report and project end date.
+The corpus will be added shortly.